 Like everything on the internet, there are definite pros and cons.
 Platforms like Twitch allow your child to be part of a community; it gives them some autonomy and independence, and lets them connect with other people who have similar interests.

 It’s worth having a chat to your child about what’s appropriate, and what’s not.
-Give them tips on what to do if they’re faced with something they don’t agree with (or don’t understand), and let them know they can talk to you if they’ve seen or heard something that makes them uncomfortable.
+Give them tips on what to do if they’re faced with something they don’t agree with.
+Let them know they can talk to you if they’ve seen or heard something that makes them uncomfortable.
 Sit with them the first few times they use it, chat about what you see – the good and not-so-good – and keep an open mind.